hotosm/learnosm/_posts/en/0600-12-14-geofabrik-and-hotexport.md

 The tool allows OSM data to be extracted through the Overpass API in its native Protocol Buffer Binary (PBF) file format, before filtering the data for the map features and associated tags specified by the user.
 Once the data has been filtered it is then converted into the file formats chosen by the user.

-Currently the tool has can convert OSM data into Shapefile .shp, GeoPackage .gpkg, Garmin .img, Google Earth .kml, OSM .pbf, MAPS.ME .mwm, OsmAnd .obf, and MBTiles .mbtiles.
+Currently the tool can convert OSM data into Shapefile .shp, GeoPackage .gpkg, Garmin .img, Google Earth .kml, OSM .pbf, MAPS.ME .mwm, OsmAnd .obf, and MBTiles .mbtiles.
 At least one of the file formats must be selected to create the export, but there is no restriction as to how many can be chosen, which can be done by ticking multiple boxes.

 ![export-tool-file-formats][]

 ###Shapefile .shp
 Shapefiles are a tabular format developed by Esri.
 They are the most popular file format for GIS data.
 A shapefile is actually 3-4 individual files, commonly bundled together as a ZIP archive.
-Shapefiles doe have certain limitations, such as the file size, capping at 2 gigabytes (GB) and a column name length limit of 10 characters.
+Shapefiles do have certain limitations, such as the file size, capping at 2 gigabytes (GB) and a column name length limit of 10 characters.
 Read more about [Shapefiles .shp](https://export.hotosm.org/en/v3/learn/export_formats#shp) in the Learn section.

 ![export-tool-shapefile][]

 ###Geopackage .gpkg
 OGC Geopackages store geospatial data in a single SQLite database.
 Geopackages are very similar to Spatialite-enabled SQLite databases.
 They should be usable in most major GIS applications.
 Geopackages support practically unlimited file sizes and numbers of columns in tables, and have full support for Unicode.
-They're especially ideal if you need to run SQL queries over the data.
+They are especially ideal if you need to run SQL queries over the data.
 Read more about [Geopackages.gpkg](https://export.hotosm.org/en/v3/learn/export_formats#gkpg) in the Learn section.

 ![export-tool-sql][]

 ###Garmin .img
 A .IMG file contains all information needed to render a map onto a Garmin GPS mobile device.
-Please note, that the cartographic .img style and feature choices of the map are not dependent on the feature selection submitted to the Export Tool - instead, a default style based on all OSM data is used.
+Please note that the cartographic .img style and feature choices of the map are not dependent on the feature selection submitted to the Export Tool - instead, a default style based on all OSM data is used.
 Read more about [Garmin .img](https://export.hotosm.org/en/v3/learn/export_formats#img) in the Learn section.

 ![export-tool-garmin][]

 ###Google Earth .kml
 The Keyhole Markup Language (KML) is an XML-based format for modeling points, lines, polygons and associated attributes geographically.
-Google Earth is the most widely known earther browsing platforms using KML, which is also the reason why it was developed.
+Google Earth is the most widely known earth view browsing platform using KML, which is also the reason why it was developed.
 Read more about [Google Earth .kml](https://export.hotosm.org/en/v3/learn/export_formats#kml) in the Learn section.

 ![export-tool-google-earth][]